Model predictive control and moving horizon estimation for adaptive optimal bolus feeding in high-throughput cultivation

 Similarly, the reactor row E and G, which have different initial biomass and substrate conditions, are compared in Fig.~\ref{fig:EG_diff_init}.
-Since the reactor G has lower initial concentrations (i.e., initial biomass 2.86 ($g/L$) and glucose 0.16 ($g/L$)), the amount of biomass at the batch-end is lower than that of the reactor E. The smaller amount of biomass exists, the smaller amount of oxygen is consumed.
-In this regard, the reactor G allows for higher pulse-feed amount for the DOT to reach the boundary.
-The average feed amounts for the reactors E and F within the prediction horizon are 14.9 $\mu L$ and 25.0 $\mu L$, respectively.
+Since reactor G has lower initial concentrations (i.e., initial biomass 2.86 ($g/L$) and glucose 0.16 ($g/L$)), the amount of biomass at the batch-end is lower than that of reactor E. The smaller amount of biomass that exists, the smaller amount of oxygen consumed.
+Consequently, reactor G allows for a higher pulse-feed amount for the DOT to reach the boundary.
+The average feed amounts for reactors E and G within the prediction horizon are 14.9 $\mu L$ and 16.3 $\mu L$, respectively.

 Figure~\ref{fig:EA_diff_param} shows the MPC results of reactor rows E and A, whose strains are II and I (see Table~\ref{tb:MKG_global_params}), respectively.
 The reactor E has smaller $\mu$ and $q_S$, and larger $q_A$.
-The trend is shown in Fig.~\ref{fig:EA_diff_param}, in the sense that the batch ends faster in the reactor A, with smaller production of acetic acid.
+The trend is shown in Fig.~\ref{fig:EA_diff_param}, in the sense that the batch ends faster in reactor A, with smaller production of acetic acid.
 The result also indicates that the MPC is able to compute the feasible pulse-feed strategy, in which the complex parametric relation is taken into account.